Save the Date – 2022 International Program

 An optional six-night post-conference tour including Lisbon and Porto is available.
 Review the details here.
 Arrangements and reservations should be made directly with Carrousel Travel.

 For more information on the post-conference tour, please contact Carrousel Travel at MCAA@carrouseltravel.com.

 Five-star hotel in Cascais, 30 km from the City of Lisbon.

 € 250/night single occupancy

 € 270/night double occupancy

 To make hotel reservations, download and complete the reservation form and return it to The Grande Real Villa Italia Hotel and Spa either by scanning and emailing to Carolina Moreira (below) or by fax.
-Reservations must be made no later than May 16, 2022.
+NOTE: As of August 4, 2022 the hotel has no rooms available.

 F (+351) 210 966 000